rodrigo-jdelval/AITechGuard/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://en.wikipedia.org/wiki/MIT_License) file for details.
+This project is licensed under the GNU General Public License.
+See the [LICENSE](https://en.wikipedia.org/wiki/GNU_General_Public_License) file for details.

 ## Contact